scrabbletank/farhome-rules/dmsguide.md

 #### Arctic Hatchet
 *Magic Weapon +1*

 A hatchet inscribed with runes, cold to the touch.
 When thrown the Hatchet appears back in your hand at the end of your turn.
-You gain the _Icy Impact_ manuever.
+You gain the _Icy Impact_ maneuver.

 ##### Icy Impact
 - **AP Cost:** 6